lba11xie/lba11xie/README.md

 Finished Projects

-Sentiment Analysis Android App: Developed an Android application that converts speech to text, performs sentiment analysis using an R-based Shiny API, and visualizes emotions dynamically.
+Sentiment Analysis Android App: Developed an Android application that converts text to histogram of sentiments, performs sentiment analysis using an R-based Shiny API, and visualizes emotions dynamically.

 Ongoing Projects